foldda/charian/README.md

 ```

-**Takeaway**: The IRda interface's ToRda() and FromRda() methods are the places for a class packing and unpacking its essential properties and state data that require to be serialized for transportation.
+**Takeaway**: The IRda interface's ToRda() method is the place for a sender packing its "essential" properties and state data during serialization, and the FromRda() method is the place for a receiver unpacking a container and restore the "essential" properties and state data that "deserializes" the object.
+In between, the container is converted to a string for easy transportation by a 'courier' process.

 ## How-to: Serializing a complex object with nested classes
-Because you can store an Rda object inside another Rda object, it theoretically allows an arbitrarily complex object to be stored inside an Rda container, through decomposition and recursion.
-The following example extends from the last example, and shows how a ComplexPerson object with two Address objects as its properties is packed into an Rda container.
+Because you can store an Rda object inside another Rda object, it theoretically allows an arbitrarily complex object to be stored inside an Rda container, through recurrsive decomposition.
+The following example extends from the last example, and shows how a ComplexPerson object with two Address properties (which are also serializable) is packed into an Rda container.
 ```csharp
     class Address : IRda
     {